Partakithware/WebRack/README.md

 Will serve directories if no index.html found to serve via modules path.

 Description to be updated later to be more in depth.
+V3 uploading soon.
+Then will do new description.

 ![1](./pictures/v1/1.png)